 The Czech Republic has been offering US citizens a long-term business visa for quite some time.
 For years, people have been taking advantage of this opportunity that welcomes remote workers to live in an affordable location with superb links to major European cities.
 Its busy yet charming cities and sprawling countryside peppered with castles make this a perfect base if you are looking for a country with diversity in the heart of Europe.

-In order to apply for the visa, you will need to contact your consular office in the US and remain in the US during the application process.
+In order to apply for the visa, the application will need to be submitted in person at the Czech Embassy or your consular office in the US.
 You must be outside of the Czech Republic and on US soil when the visa is electronically added to your passport.

-The process for applying is pretty standard, which includes making sure you have all the documentation notarized and attending an interview at the embassy.
-You also have to prove you have at least $5,600 for the year of your stay.
+The process for applying is detailed and requires careful preparation, including notarized documents, proof of accommodation, a business plan, and other specific requirements, which includes making sure you have all the documentation notarized and attending an interview at the embassy.
+You also have to prove you have at least $7,000 for the year of your stay and the fee to apply is around $225 USD.
 Further information about the details of the visa and the application form can be found here.

 Estonia